Sheriff’s Sales Frequently Asked Questions:

 When is the auction held?

 Every Wednesday at 10 am.
-Each property and its auction date is advertised in The Gazette, the official newspaper of record, 43 days before the auction and again on the Friday before the auction.
+Each property and its auction date is advertised in the official newspaper of record, 43 days before the auction and again on the Friday before the auction.
 Upcoming lists of properties for sale are available in the Civil Department of the Sheriff’s Office.

 How many days does it take before a foreclosed property goes to auction?